mattstonge/ovirt-demo/README.md

 # ovirt-demo
-repo of ansible playbooks to demo management KVM and RHV
+A group of playbooks to manage open source virtualization